Retro Rocket OS

 FNhttp_result$(part$)

-Return a specific portion of the most recent response. part$ must be one of:
+Return string-based response data. part$ must be one of:

 • "status" - status line (e.g. HTTP/1.1 200 OK)